ucfcs/VizCon/concurrency_testing/setup.md

 Running these tests requires installing [CGreen](https://github.com/cgreen-devs/cgreen/releases).
 This can be finicky, especially without administrative permissions.<br/>

+Also, make sure that you are using the latest release, because there are issues building from the current main branch.

 ### Linux / macOS

-If you are on Linux or macOS as an administrator, you can install CGreen by running the following three commands in the CGreen root directory:
+If you are on Linux or macOS, you will need [CMake](https://cmake.org/download/) and the GNU C++ compiler (aka g++).
+Then, if you are an administrator, you can install CGreen by running the following three commands in the CGreen root directory:

-> make
+> make<br/>
-> make test
+> make test<br/>
 > sudo make install

 If you do not have administrative privileges, then the process is more complicated.<br/>

-> **Note: the following steps have only been confirmed on macOS.**

 You will need to select a location for the library, install it there, and then modify the Makefile so it properly adds the library.
 I used "~/cgreen-lib".
 This can be done with the following commands:

-> make
+> make<br/>
-> make test
+> make test<br/>
 > make DESTDIR=\<destination\> install

-Once this completes, change the value of "cgreenloc" in the Makefile to the destination.
+Once this completes, change the value in the Makefile of "cgreenlocal" to 1 and "cgreenlocation" to the destination.
+On Linux (but not MacOS), you must also add this folder to the LD_LIBRARY_PATH:

+> LD_LIBRARY_PATH=$LD_LIBRARY_PATH:\<destination\>/usr/local/<br/>
+> export LD_LIBRARY_PATH

 ### Windows

 If you are on Windows, you cannot install CGreen directly.
 Instead, download [MSYS2](https://www.msys2.org), then use it to run the following in the CGreen root directory:

-> pacman -Syu
+> pacman -Syu<br/>
-> pacman -S cmake gcc
+> pacman -S base-devel gcc cmake<br/>
-> make
-> make test
+> make unit<br/>
 > make install

 Note that the "make test" may report an error in the XML formatter.
 You can ignore this.

 ## Running

+Before running these tests, make sure that "usecgreen" is set to 1 and "usememcheck" is set to 0.<br/>

-To compile and run a test, change the value of "testfile" to the appropriate test file name (e.g. "mutex_tests").
+Then, change the value of "testfile" to the appropriate test file name (e.g. "mutex_tests").
 Then, use the following command:

 > make